3PLs can help manufacturers pivot rapidly

 While the initial flurry of activity that took place during the height of the COVID-19 crisis has waned, supply chains are still facing ongoing disruptions and shortages, which means they have to remain nimble.
 This new reality makes supply chain visibility critical.

 “When everybody is working as fast as possible, it becomes even more important to quantify what ‘as fast as possible’ means,” Moses said.
 “Manufacturers must know what components have been ordered, when those orders have been fulfilled, and the day and time components will arrive so they can plan labor and production.”

 3PLs Help Manufacturers Pivot Rapidly

-Third-party logistics (3PL) providers can help manufacturers pivot rapidly during the COVID-19 pandemic.
+Third-party logistics (3PL) providers can help manufacturers pivot rapidly during an unexpected crisis.
 “We’re adaptable and used to things changing,” Moses said.
 “We can help select modes and identify carriers, and we have a proven IT platform that provides visibility and can help manufacturers interface with suppliers.”

 “We make it easy for people to collaborate on a common platform.”

 3PLs can tap into their extensive carrier base and transportation expertise to move new inbound and outbound products.
 “A ventilator is much smaller than an automobile, so the mode may change,” Moses said.
 “It may also have different cleanliness and sterilization protocols.
 We can help navigate those requirements.”

 3PLs can also help manufacturers analyze their existing carrier base and broker discussions with carriers, allowing manufacturers to focus on their core competencies and meet crucial demand.